 Looking at the Scotch and Whisky, the beverage cost is very high at 38.49%.
 The “ideal” beverage cost can vary depending on your market, but for liquor, anywhere between 15-20% is a good place to be.

 Further down on the report, you’ll see a breakdown by item.
 You’ll see the beginning inventory, the ending inventory, the amount consumed, the amount sold, and more.

-For Jameson, it shows that during the period between independent inventories, we consumed 0.8 of a bottle, but only sold 0.4 of a bottle.
+For Jameson, it shows that during the period between independent inventories, we consumed 0.8 units, but only sold 0.4 units.
 This shows that there was potentially some over pouring or spillage in this period, or items were being poured but not being entered in the POS.
 This amounts to a variance of 10.29oz.

-For the Absolut, it shows that 1.2 bottles were sold, but only 0.6 were consumed.
+For the Absolut, it shows that 1.2 units were sold, but only 0.6 units were consumed.
 This is actually showing a positive variance, that less was used than sold.

 As mentioned earlier, you need to make sure that your POS Item / Recipe mapping is correct, and that you’re not missing any sales data to confirm these numbers are accurate.

 Note: To verify the sales data, you can go to Sales > Sales on the WISK Web Portal and enter the time range of the independent inventory by using “Custom range”.